Doug's Grilled Pork Tenderloin with Asparagus

 The platter arrived at the table, and I wasn’t expecting it to look like that…

 Crusty, caramelized, deeply brown - sliced and presented like something from a restaurant kitchen.
 I’m not a huge pork lover, if I’m honest.
-But my Aunt Kathy had offered to make it, mentioned it was a recipe from my cousin Doug, and I decided to go along with it.
+But my Aunt Kathy had offered to make it and mentioned it was a recipe from my cousin Doug, so I decided to go along with it.
 What I didn’t know was that she had called her daughter-in-law, Kelsey, that morning just to get the recipe right, because it had become one of her favorites, and she wanted to make it for us.
 Kathy is one of us, a fellow foodie who understands exactly why certain recipes deserve to be passed along.
 A retired nutritionist, she loves developing, collecting, and protecting the recipes she loves.
 This was one of them.
 Doug had brought it to Wisconsin from Missouri, and once Kathy tasted it, it earned a permanent place in her rotation.

 Kathy had marinated the pork early that morning so it could become even more tender and succulent by dinner.
 Dan, my uncle, handled the grill.
 He always does.
 Our family is full of people who know how to tend a grill.
 Pizza ovens, fancy grills, 1980s originals, grill pans, cast iron everywhere.
 You learn it without being taught.